2025 - All Construction Projects

 Description of work: The WIS 57 intersections at County H and Stone Road will be reconstructed into Reduced Conflict U-Turn (RCUT) intersections.
 This involves constructing slotted right and left turn lanes to each WIS 57 approach to those intersections, removing the right-angle crossing and left turn maneuvers from the existing intersection locations, and adding U-turns in the median to either side of those intersections to allow traffic from the side roads to still access the opposite side of WIS 57 from those side roads.
 The WIS 57 intersection at Cloverleaf Road will be modified to remove left turns onto and crossing maneuvers of WIS 57 from Cloverleaf Road, which will allow only right and left turns from WIS 57 and right turns from Cloverleaf Road to remain at that intersection.
 Work includes removal of pavement and curb and gutter, installation of storm sewer, base course, HMA pavement, lighting, signing and pavement markings.

-May 5 to May 9: Median construction work continues at WIS 57/County H and WIS 57/Stone Road intersections.
-Work will include installation of storm sewer, excavation and grading, and base course placement.
+June 16 to June 20: Median construction work continues at WIS 57/County H and WIS 57/Stone Road intersections.
+Work will include hot-mix asphalt paving, shouldering, pavement marking and restoration.

 Traffic Impacts: WIS 57 northbound and southbound lanes at the County H and Stone Road intersections are reduced to one lane in each direction on the outside travel lanes.

-- All WIS 57 lanes at the Cloverleaf intersection will be open during this stage.
-Cloverleaf Road will remain open.
+• All WIS 57 lanes at the Cloverleaf intersection will be open during this stage.
+Cloverleaf Road will remain open during this stage.

 Project website: https://projects.511wi.gov/57bh2025/